Anorexia

 Signs and symptoms of anorexia nervosa

 If you think you or someone you care about may be struggling with anorexia, there are several warning signs to look out for.
-The sooner you notice that you or a loved one might be anorexic, the sooner you can get help and avoid any lasting damage.
+The sooner you notice that you or a loved one might be suffering with anorexia nervosa, the sooner you can get help and avoid any lasting damage.
 Let’s look at some of the common physical symptoms of anorexia:

 • Development of brittle bones (Osteoporosis)